3 NGOs suspend work in Afghanistan after Taliban bar women | Education

 The NGO ban was introduced a day earlier, allegedly because women weren't wearing the Islamic headscarf correctly.

-The three NGOs provide healthcare, education, child protection and nutrition services and support amid plummeting humanitarian conditions.
+The three NGOs are providing healthcare, education, child protection and nutrition services and support amid plummeting humanitarian conditions.

 “We have complied with all cultural norms and we simply can't work without our dedicated female staff, who are essential for us to access women who are in desperate need of assistance,'' Neil Turner, the Norwegian Refugee Council's chief for Afghanistan, told The Associated Press on Sunday.
 He said the group has 468 female staff in the country.

-The Taliban takeover sent Afghanistan's economy into a tailspin and transformed the country, driving millions into poverty and hunger.
+The Taliban takeover in August 2021 sent Afghanistan's economy into a tailspin and transformed the country, driving millions into poverty and hunger.

 Foreign aid stopped almost overnight.
 Sanctions on Taliban rulers, a halt on bank transfers and frozen billions in Afghanistan's currency reserves have already restricted access to global institutions and the outside money that supported the country's aid-dependent economy before the withdrawal of US and NATO forces.

+In a statement, the International Committee of the Red Cross warned that excluding women from schools and NGO work in Afghanistan “can and will lead to catastrophic humanitarian consequences in the short to long term”.

+The Taliban also banned female students from attending universities across the country this week.

-Last month, in an interview with the AP, a top official from the International Committee of the Red Cross, Martin Schuepp, said more Afghans will struggle for survival as living conditions deteriorate in the year ahead and the country braces for its second winter under Taliban rule.
+Last month, in an interview with the AP, a top official from the the Red Cross, Martin Schuepp, said more Afghans will struggle for survival as living conditions deteriorate in the year ahead.
+Half of Afghanistan's population, or 24 million people, are in need of humanitarian aid, according to the group.

-The US warned the NGO ban will disrupt vital and life-saving assistance to millions.

-“Women are central to humanitarian operations around the world,” US Secretary of State Antony Blinken said on Saturday.
-“This decision could be devastating for the Afghan people.”
-The UN Secretary-General Antonio Guterres said he was deeply disturbed by reports of the NGO ban.
+Top US officials, including the Secretary of State Antony Blinken and the charge d'affaires to Afghanistan Karen Decker, condemned the move.

+Decker, tweeting in Dari on Sunday, said: “As a representative of the largest donor of humanitarian assistance to Afghanistan, I feel I have the right to an explanation of how the Taliban intends to prevent women and children from starving, when women are no longer permitted to distribute assistance to other women and children.”
+Her remarks triggered a response from the Taliban-led government's chief spokesman, Zabihullah Mujahid, who said all institutions wanting to operate in the country are obliged to comply with its rules and regulations.

 The International Rescue Committee said it was dismayed by the Taliban decision, adding that more than 3,000 of its staff in Afghanistan are women.
 It was not immediately clear if it is also suspending operations.

-The NGO order came in a letter from Economy Minister Qari Din Mohammed Hanif.
-It said any organisation found not complying with the order will have their license revoked in Afghanistan.
+The NGO order came in a letter on Saturday from Economy Minister Qari Din Mohammed Hanif.
+It said any organization found not complying with the order will have their license revoked in Afghanistan.

 The flurry of rulings from the all-male and religiously-driven Taliban government are reminiscent of their rule in the late 1990s, when they banned women from education and public spaces and outlawed music, television and many sports.